madnessTroy/madnessTroy/README.md

 # Hi, I'm Troy 👋

 I'm a web developer who is passionate about creating a website worked perfectly Learning code is not that easy but I'm enjoy to coding and help anothers.
-I'm on the way to learn more stack and become a full-stack developer!!
+I'm on the way learning more technology to become a full-stack developer!!

 ### My tech stack:
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)